algakovic/Among-Us-auto-sorter/README.md

 - The Auto-sorter is now a Flask application that is hosted by Heroku at: http://among-us-tournament-randomiser.herokuapp.com/randomise
 - The initial code has been modified to only add a participant to a lobby if the lobby is not already full.
 - The app has its own design and pages uses css styles and html to display the results of the randomiser.
+### Version 0.3
+Changelog -
+- No. of lobbies created in Autosorter is now completely dependent on participants entering.

 ## Among Us tournaments